sondreluc/react-under-the-hood/chapters/chapter_3.md

 });
 ```

 Let's say we want to add another list item to the end.
-This is what it would look like
+This is what the operations would look like:

 * `<ul><li>First</li></ul>` to `<ul><li>First</li><li>Second</li></ul>`
   * Insert node `<li>Second</li>`

-That was easy.
-But it's much harder if we wanted to add the `li` to the front of the list:
+Adding an element to the end of the list is pretty straight forward.
+However, it is more difficult if we wanted to add the `li` to the front of the list:

 * `<ul><li>First</li></ul>` to `<ul><li>Second</li><li>First</li></ul>`
   * Replace text content from 'first' to 'second'
   * Insert node `<li>First</li>`